 Using the TMW App, visitors can choose one or more Points of Interest (POIs) and will be guided to the destination by the ViewAR system.
 To start the navigation, the user films the area around him to do the positioning and is then guided towards the chosen POI or POIs.
 Once at the Point of Interest the app offers further information for interaction.
 This approach helps visitors to create personalized tours or use already existing tours guiding them through various exhibitions and objects of the museum.
 Using Augmented Reality, interactive content can also be offered at the point of interest.

 The location was scanned by Beko, who used a Matterport Pro3D Scanner, in order to produce a scan of the location.
-The scan of the entire floor space of about 24.000m2 took 5 days.
+The scan of the entire floor space of about 22.000m2 took 5 days.
 The project was finalized and successfully implemented into the Museum App in April 2021.

 “Indoor navigation with Augmented Reality offers a unique solution for an advanced and entertaining visitors’ experience at our museum”, says Dr. Walter Szevera from the TMW.
 “No matter if our visitors want to take a guided tour or get more information about an exhibition object.
-With this solution we are happy to provide such added values to our guests!”
+With this solution we are able to provide such added values to our guests!”

 Augmented Reality offers many interactive solutions involving visitors and creating rewarding engagement opportunities during their stay in the museum.
 The indoor navigation system by ViewAR opens up an immersive world of experiences, information, video, AR-content and guided tours, to enable an unforgettable stay at the Technical Museum in Vienna.